-AMD Package 2 (3-month supply) which includes lutein, zeaxanthin and meso zeaxanthin, three essential nutrients recommended for macular degeneration, as well as important nutrients from the AREDS study. $26.83 savings off retail.
+AMD Package 2 (3-month supply) which includes lutein, zeaxanthin and meso zeaxanthin, three essential nutrients recommended for macular degeneration, as well as other essential nutrients. $29.26 savings off retail.

 Package content includes: